ntornberg/MyPackExt/README.md

 It’s not as organized as it should be.
 Some files are misnamed (e.g., an `index.ts` that only holds types).
 Reorganization is on the list.

 ## What’s next
-- Refactors for readability and better modularty
+- Refactors for readability and better modularity
 - Smarter caching and invalidation rules
 - Automated testing: API contract checks + UI smoke tests so things keep working if MyPack changes its UI